opendaylight/genius/docs/specs/itm-tunnel-auto-config.rst

 ^^^^^^^^^^^^^^^^
 Following changes are done in ``itm.yang`` file.

-1. A new list ``tepsNotHostedInTransportZone`` will be added to container ``transport-zones`` for storing details of TEP received from southbound having transport zone which is not yet hosted from northbound.
+1. A new container ``tepsInNotHostedTransportZone`` under Oper DS will be added for storing details of TEP received from southbound having transport zone which is not yet hosted from northbound.
 2. Existing list ``transport-zone`` would be modified for leaf ``zone-name`` and ``tunnel-type`` to make them mandatory parameters.

 .. code-block:: none
    :caption: itm.yang
-   :emphasize-lines: 6,12,16-35
+   :emphasize-lines: 6,12,16-38

     list transport-zone {
         ordered-by user;